Cancer Research: Oncolytic Viruses Have Great Potential for the Treatment of Cancers

 Combination therapies

 Although using oncolytic viruses for the treatment of cancer has been explored for several years, their use is still limited because of many unknowns.
-For instance, the antiviral pathways of tumor cells are still unknown and there are physical barriers that limit the penetration of the viruses into tumor cells.
+For instance, the antiviral pathways of tumor cells are still unknown, and there are physical barriers that limit the penetration of viruses into tumor cells.
 In addition, they can be destroyed by antibodies circulating in the body.
 However, a recent analysis showed that they can be valuable allies when combined with other conventional treatments (radiotherapy, chemotherapy) or more innovative treatments such as immunotherapy with checkpoint inhibition (a promising strategy, but one that only works in 10 to 20% of cases).
 Genetic manipulation applied to oncolytic viruses makes them complementary armament vectors thanks to their ability to induce cell lysis and immune stimulation.

 Read Also: NIH: Fecal Transplant Boosts Immunotherapy Response in People with Advanced Melanoma

 Currently, only a few oncolytic viruses are licensed worldwide.
 Amongst them is a modified form of the Herpes simplex virus (HSV-1) which has been approved for the treatment of inoperable metastatic melanoma.
-Another approved oncolytic virus is the Myxoma virus which causes myxomatosis in rabbits.
+Another approved oncolytic virus is the Myxoma virus, which causes myxomatosis in rabbits.
 It was chosen because it has a long genome that can contain stable modifications and because it is harmless to humans.

 References